HuaweiCloudDeveloper/vllm-image/README.md

 ## Repository Introduction
 [vLLM](http://github.com/vllm-project/vllm) is a fast and easy-to-use library for LLM inference and serving.
 Originally developed by the Sky Computing Lab at UC Berkeley, vLLM has evolved into a community-driven project jointly maintained by academia and industry.

-The open-source image product [**vLLM Inference Framework**](???) provided by this project comes pre-installed with the vLLM inference framework and its related runtime environment, along with deployment templates.
+The open-source image product [**vLLM large model service**](https://marketplace.huaweicloud.com/intl/hidden/contents/c4155469-8f2c-42d6-8d0c-ec927a56161f) provided by this project comes pre-installed with the vLLM inference framework and its related runtime environment, along with deployment templates.
 Follow the usage guide to easily enjoy an efficient "out-of-the-box" experience.

 > **System Requirements:**
 > - CPU: 8 vCPUs or higher